suhokimHEP/2018lldj/README.md

  For 2018 data
 ## Overview, History, and Introduction
 ```
  #This 2018lldj repo is DisplacedHiggs/LLDJstandalones customed to 2018 version.
-2017lldj had a major overhaul in eliminating PFJets,PFchJets,
+ #2017lldj had a major overhaul in eliminating PFJets,PFchJets,slimmedJets, all photonID variables.
- slimmedJets, all photonID variables.
-2018lldj does not have as much major overhaul, but just an adapted version for Run2 2018.
+ #2018lldj does not have as much major overhaul, but just an adapted version for Run2 2018.
 ```
 ## Set up the area
 ```